Business energy procurement strategies

 A CPPA enables a business to secure electricity for decades into the future and represents a tangible investment in the UK’s renewable energy infrastructure.

-Sustainable energy purchases
+Sustainable business energy procurement strategies

 A business energy procurement strategy should support a business’s Corporate Social Responsibility (CSR) targets and environmental goals.

-In this section, we will summarise how businesses tailor their energy procurement strategies to eliminate the carbon footprint associated with their electricity and gas consumption.
+In this section, we will summarise how businesses can tailor their energy procurement strategies to eliminate the carbon footprint associated with their electricity and gas consumption.

 Green business energy tariffs